gavinmcfarland/plugma/README_NEW.md

 ## Further features

-### Developer Tools
+-   ### Developer Tools

     Plugma comes with several developer tools to make developing plugins easier.
 You can enable them by using keyboard shortcut <kbd>Opt + Cmd + J</kbd>.

-### Manifest Configuration
+-   ### Manifest Config

     You can either place a `manifest.json` file in the root of the project or add a `plugma.manifest` field to the `package.json` file.

-### Blunding Options
+-   ### Blunding Config

     Vite is used to bundle both the main code and the UI.
 To configure how this works you can can modify the `vite.config.js` file in the route of your project.

 <!-- ```jsonc
 // package.json